 The IMF Working Papers series is designed to make IMF staff research available to a wide audience.
-Almost 300 Working Papers are released each year, covering a wide range of theoretical and analytical topics, including balance of payments, monetary and fiscal issues, global liquidity, and national and international economic developments.
+With nearly 300 released each year, working papers cover a wide range of theoretical and analytical topics, including balance of payments, monetary and fiscal issues, global liquidity, and national and international economic developments.

 We examine the effects of unconventional monetary policy (UMP) events in the United States on asset price risk using risk-neutral density functions estimated from options prices.
-Based on an event study including a key exchange rate, an equity index, and five commodities, we find that “tail risk” diminishes in the immediate aftermath of UMP events, particularly downside left tail risk.
+Based on an event study including a key exchange rate, an equity index, and five commodities, we find that 'tail risk' diminishes in the immediate aftermath of UMP events, particularly downside left tail risk.
 We also find that QE1 and QE3 had stronger effects than QE2.
 We conclude that UMP events that serve to ease policies can help to bolster market confidence in times of high uncertainty.